 Is it safe to have orthophosphate in the drinking water?

-Yes, Phosphoric acid is a tasteless, odourless, food-grade additive derived from a natural source of mineral rock that has been used for years by many water systems to control corrosion.
+Yes, phosphoric acid is a tasteless, odourless, food-grade additive derived from a natural source of mineral rock that has been used for years by many water systems to control corrosion.
 The phosphoric acid changes to orthophosphate when it’s added to drinking water.
 The orthophosphate will be monitored and controlled to be between 1 mg/L to 3 mg/L as part of the City of Hamilton’s water treatment process.
-The proposed concentration of orthophosphate present in drinking water is in line with general industry practice and overall, would be only one source of phosphate consumed by individuals on a daily basis.
+The proposed concentration of orthophosphate present in drinking water is in-line with general industry practice, and would be one of many sources of phosphorus consumed by individuals on a daily basis.

-Phosphates are naturally present in food, such as milk, nuts and beef, and have no impact on the taste or smell of the drinking water.
-It has been estimated that the average person would need to drink more than 330 glasses of tap water to get the same amount of phosphate that they would get from one glass of milk.
+Phosphorus is naturally present in food, such as milk, nuts and beef, and has no impact on the taste or smell of the drinking water.
+It has been estimated that the average person would need to drink more than 980 glasses of tap water to get the same amount of phosphorus that they would get from one glass of milk.

 Are there any negative health impacts from drinking water with orthophosphate?

-When orthophosphate is present in the drinking water the level of phosphorus in the drinking water will increase to a maximum of 3 mg/L. Phosphorus is found in high amounts in protein-rich foods such as milk and milk products and meat and alternatives, such as beans, lentils and nuts.
-Grains, especially whole grains, provide phosphorus.
+The use of orthophosphate will increase the level of phosphorus in the drinking water to a maximum of 1 mg/L. Phosphorus is found in high amounts in protein-rich foods such as milk products, meat, beans, lentils and nuts as well as grains, especially whole grains.
 Phosphorus is found in smaller amounts in vegetables and fruit.
-In its natural form, phosphorous is a mineral that is part of every cell in our bodies but found mainly in our bones and teeth.
+In its natural form, phosphorus is a mineral that is part of every cell in our bodies but found mainly in our bones and teeth.
 It works in conjunction with calcium and other nutrients to build healthy bones and teeth.
 Phosphorus also helps maintain normal acid/base balance, supports growth, and is involved with the storage and use of energy.
 The orthophosphate will be at a low concentration and will not cause any negative health effects.

 Could there be changes to the appearance of the water?

-There could be temporary cloudy or discoloured water as a result of implementation of the Corrosion Control Program, during times of watermain maintenance flushing or a watermain break.
+There could be temporary cloudy or discoloured water as a result of the Corrosion Control Program, during times of watermain maintenance flushing or a watermain break.
 If you experience discoloured or cloudy water from your tap please run your cold water tap for 5 to 10 minutes.
-If the water does not run clear, call 905-546-4426 to report.
+If the water does not run clear, call 905-546-2489 to report.

-How much phosophorus is recommended for optimal health?
+How much phosphorus is recommended for optimal health?

 Phosphorus is an essential nutrient.
 The Estimated Average Requirement (EAR) of phosphorus for adults is 580 mg per day.
-With the increase in phosphorus in drinking water to 3 mg/L, an average adult who drinks 2 litres of drinking water a day will take in 6 mg of phosphorus which is 1% of an adult’s estimated average requirement.
-For more detailed information please see the graphs below or read the Phosphorus Backgrounder (PDF, 178 KB).
+With the increase in phosphorus in drinking water to a maximum of 1 mg/L, an average adult who drinks 2 litres of drinking water a day will take in less than 1% of an adult’s estimated average requirement.
+For more information please see the graphs below.

 Dietary Reference Intakes (DRI) for Phosphorus by Age